DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/plugin-overview.md

 The Grid plugins adhere to the data [piping](https://en.wikipedia.org/wiki/Pipeline_(computing)) principle.
 That is, plugins process Grid data in the same order they are defined in the Grid.

 Plugins implementing an interface should be linked before plugins that use it.
 For example, a data processing plugin is based on some state and should follow the appropriate state plugin.
-Some visualization plugins extend the `Table`'s functionality and should follow it in the code.
+Some visualization plugins extend the `DxTable`'s functionality and should follow it in the code.

 NOTE: Refer to the plugin's reference for information on its dependencies.